Alliance Video Series – CEO Conversations: What Problems We’re Solving

 Tune in to the third video of our new series, “CEO Conversations” where CDC Small Business Finance’s CEO Kurt Chilcott and Capital Impact Partners CEO, Ellis Carr discuss what problems the alliance will be focused on solving.

 Watch the video, or read the transcript below to hear from Kurt and Ellis.
+You can also watch the whole video series here.

 I think the next question is what the alliance is trying to solve.
 This is one of the things that Kurt and I have talked about at length.